-With the global population expected to hit 10 billion by 2050, it’s more important than ever to construct sustainable buildings for the future.
+With the global population expected to hit nearly 10 billion by 2050, it’s more important than ever to construct sustainable buildings for the future.
 Here are seven examples of buildings around the world using BIM to help meet LEED requirements.

 1. The World’s Greenest Winery Through LEED and the Living Building Challenge

 Silver Oak Winery in Napa, CA, was severely damaged in 2006 after a fire destroyed its facilities and $2 million worth of wine.
 Shortly after the fire, the owners decided to do two things: rebuild right away and do it sustainably.
 Silver Oak ended up becoming the first winery to earn LEED Platinum certification.
-Now, Silver Oak has built a second sustainable winery in nearby Alexander Valley, CA—and it became the second winery in the world to earn LEED Platinum status.
+Since then, Silver Oak built a second sustainable winery in nearby Alexander Valley, CA—and it became the second winery in the world to earn LEED Platinum status.
 BIM technology helped the winery balance great wine quality and sustainability with the integration of solar panels in its facilities, which it uses to control things like wine temperature and LED lights.
 Silver Oak has also reduced production-water usage by using recycled water for initial barrel and tank washing and floor cleaning, lowering the amount of potable water needed to produce a bottle of wine.
 Read the article.

 2. “The Great Good Place” Uses Sustainable Innovation to Connect Bangkok Residents